jarun/buku/README.md

 | Encryption | cryptography |
 | HTML | beautifulsoup4, html5lib |

-To install using pip3, run:

-    # pip3 install buku

 To copy url to clipboard at the prompt `buku` uses `xsel` (or `xclip`) on Linux, `pbcopy` (default installed) on OS X, `clip` (default installed) on Windows, `termux-clipboard` on Termux (terminal emulation for Android).
 If X11 is missing, GNU Screen or tmux copy-paste buffers are recognized.

 #### From a package manager

+To install buku with all its dependencies from PyPI, run:

+    # pip3 install buku

-Install `buku` from your package manager.
+You can also install `buku` from your package manager.
 If the version available is dated try an alternative installation method.

 <details><summary>Packaging status (expand)</summary>
 <p>